peterwittek/qml-rg/README.md

 Coding exercise:

 - Assume that cats and dogs lie on a high-dimensional manifold.
 Get the images from the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) data set.
 Embed the manifold in two-dimensions with a globally optimal method (SVD or MDS), and three local methods (Isomap, spectral embedding, and t-SNE).
 Plot sample images along with the actual points.
 Scikit-learn has a [handy tutorial](http://scikit-learn.org/stable/modules/manifold.html) on this.
+There is another [awesome explanation](https://colah.github.io/posts/2014-10-Visualizing-MNIST/) in 2 and 3D.